Types of Wicker Chairs

 Origin and Brief History

-In the US, wicker furniture first made its appearance in the 19th century, where two companies, Wakefield and Heywood competed for dominance of the market, driving a number of innovations in mass production.
+In the US, wicker furniture first made its appearance in the 19th century, when two companies, Wakefield and Heywood, competed for dominance of the market, driving a number of innovations in mass production.

 Some Current Brands of Wicker Chairs